ChameleonCloud/starcompactor/README.md

 Generate traces from a Nova (Blazar pending) installation for a source of a real workload.

-Python version of a Java program developed by Pankaj Saha ([Java version](https://bitbucket.org/psaha4/chameleon/src/cddb6aaa6ac4a348786b1408a63d28290b6a317a/openStack/src/main/java/extractor/Trace.java?at=master&fileviewer=file-view-default)).
-Only supports direct DB dumps.
+This is a Python version of a Java program developed by Pankaj Saha ([Java version](https://bitbucket.org/psaha4/chameleon/src/cddb6aaa6ac4a348786b1408a63d28290b6a317a/openStack/src/main/java/extractor/Trace.java?at=master&fileviewer=file-view-default)).

+The current version only supports direct DB dumps.
+The API dumps has requirements of OpenStack Nova API version and configuration settings.

 ## Quickstart